OpenSTL/STLCourts-client/README.md

-# Team Inveo Globalhack V Responsive Web Application
+# Your STL Courts Response Web Application

 This project contains the source code for the Angular application at gh-angular.herokuapp.com/#/ (does not currently work with SSL due to ArcGIS Ajax calls)

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project was generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.

 ## Build & development